 Support your existing edibles by weeding around your berries and perennial vegetables and applying a layer of compost or mulch, which can help to deter pests, conserve water, and make for easier all-around gardening.
 Blueberries, in particular, get a boost from adding acid-balanced E.B.
 Stone Rhododendron, Azalea, and Gardenia fertilizer.

-Enjoy the warmer, spring days and remember to get outside each day.
-Breaking outdoor gardening tasks into manageable, 30-minute chunks can improve our mood and result in a fantastic summer garden.
+The important thing is to enjoy the warmer, spring days and remember to get outside whenever you can.
+There’s a lot to do, but breaking outdoor gardening tasks into manageable, 30-minute chunks is a great way to improve your mood and lay the foundation for a fantastic summer garden.